 End of translation.

-Domitille’s godparents are familiar to me.
+Mathilda’s godparents are familiar to me.
 Theotiste Vadenais is my 3rd great- grandaunt and Jean Baptiste Lemoine is her husband.
 This is an interesting early connection between the Vadnais and Peltier sides of our family tree long before Adlore Vadnais and Ellen Peltier married.

-With their parents Jean Garceau and Marie Anne Gingras (3rd great-grandparents), Domitille and her 8 other siblings immigrated to Minnesota in 1846.
+With their parents Jean Garceau and Marie Anne Gingras (3rd great-grandparents), Mathilda and her 8 other siblings immigrated to Minnesota in 1846.
 The Garceau family arrived in St. Paul on June 7, 1846 with all of $9 and the intent of going west to Oregon where Marie Anne’s brother had a sheep ranch.
-Unrest in the west caused them to settle in Minnesota where 3 more siblings were eventually added to the family.6
+Unrest in the west caused them to settle in Minnesota where 3 more siblings were eventually added to the family.9

 It reads: